brentgroves/k8s-train/install-microk8s-with-lb-ingress/installation-microk8s-lb-ingress.md

 Secondary ingress will use TLS with CN=microk8s-secondary.local The best way to do this is with either a commercial certificate, or creating your own custom CA and SAN certificates.
 But this article is striving for simplicity, so we will simply generate self-signed certificates using a simple script I wrote.

+# This is the way Fabian suggesting creating certificates but
+# go to the certificates directory of the
+# git clone git@github.com:brentgroves/linux-utils.git
+# repository to create the tls secrets instead
+# mkcerts has the added advantage of creating a root certificate
+# that can be deployed on computers or through the AD.

 # download and change script to executable
 wget https://raw.githubusercontent.com/fabianlee/microk8s-nginx-istio/main/roles/cert-with-ca/files/microk8s-self-signed.sh